ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

 2. USB to micro-USB cable (there is one included in the [Photon Development Kit][1])
 3. [SparkFun Weather Shield for Particle Photon - $32.95](https://www.sparkfun.com/products/13630)

 In the previous lab you claimed your Particle Photon and prepared it by flashing it with the VoodooSpark firmware.
-THen you provisioned a new Azure IoT Hub and used either the _DeviceExploere_ or _iothub-explorer_ to provision a device.
+Then you provisioned a new Azure IoT Hub and used either the _DeviceExploer_ or _iothub-explorer_ to provision a device.
 In this lab you will write a Node.js application that communicates with the Photon over local TCP and gathers the data from the temperature and barometer on the weather shield.
 Once you understand this concept you can apply it to any sensor that collects data, such as a light sensor, motion sensor, vibration or tilt sensors, and more.

 ## Write the Code
 Since you will be using Node.js for this lab you can take advantage of the dependency management capabilities that Node.js and NPM provide.
 You need to let your application know that it has a dependency on the following NPM packages - Azure IoT Device, Johnny-Five and Particle-IO.
 In Node.js this is done with a _package.json_ file.
 This file provides some basic meta-data about the application, including any dependencies on packages that can be retrieved using NPM (according to [npmjs.com](https://www.npmjs.com) today, NPM stands for Narrating Prophetic Monks...not Node Package Manager like you may have thought).